VladislavKim1/Modeling-of-billiard-balls/README.md

 if you want to play billiard uncomment the function make_holes () im __main__.py

-if you want to change the field settings or the deceleration rate of the balls, change them in config.py
+if you want to change the read file, the field settings or the deceleration rate of the balls, change them in config.py

+the read file is a json file, balls are added in the form of a construction:
+"number": {
+    "color": "color",
+    "radius": radius,
+    "position": [x, y]
+  }

 ![alt text](https://github.com/VladislavKim1/Modeling-of-billiard-balls/blob/master/Billiard.png "program example")